Charles

-Charles Newton and Jane
+Newton and Jane

-"Jennie" (Randolph) McFarland came to Coleman
+"Jennie" (Randolph) McFarland came to

-was 33 years old, born in Missouri, and Jane was
+County.
+He was 33 years old, born in

-32, born in Tennessee.
-They were married
+Tennessee.
+They were married August 26,

-August 26, 1869.
-Their daughter, May
+1869.
+Their daughter, May McFarland, was

-McFarland, was born in 1872 in Tennessee.
+born in 1872 in Tennessee.
+They also had a

-They also had a child that died before
+child that died before 1900.
+May married

-son of Anderson Alexander and Sarah Ann (Vaughn)
+Elias Thompson Petty, son of Anderson Alexander

-Petty.
-Both families, along with the two
+Both families, along with the two Petty

-Petty children, Charles and Frances, lived in
+children, Charles and Frances, lived in the

-the house at what became 117 North Concho
+house at what became 117 North Concho

 Street.
 Below is shown Charles Petty with